ModusPwnin/Interactive-Amiibo-Stand/README.md

 Interactive-Amiibo-Stand
 ========================

-Here is the code I'm currently using for my Amiibo stand, there are currently 2 versions, v1 and v2.
+Here is the code I'm currently using for my Amiibo stand!
+There are currently 2 versions, v1 and v2.

 V1 will recognize an Amiibo and play a sound file once.